onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

 ## Your mental model is broken ##

 The flaw is that Chef's model of reality doesn't map to yours.
-In the typical operations worldview, things have a precidence that looks like this:
+In the typical operations worldview, things have a precedence that looks like this:

 1. Applications
 2. Services